 What you would love about the Ooma Telo

 Ooma gives you basic telephony services free.
 The free service includes several great features such as the 911 service, caller ID, and call waiting.
-However, if you want more advanced features, you can get the Premium service for $10.
+However, if you want more advanced features, you can get the Premium service.

 The premium service gets you advanced features such as voicemail sent over e-mail, call blocking, call forwarding and do not disturb.